gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 DTLS 1.3 operations requires to directly handshake messages with the remote peer for connection setup and other features, this kind of handshake is part of the Key Management functionality.
-Key Management function achieves these features behaving as a SCTP User.
+Key Management function achieves these features behaving as a user of the SCTP association.
 Key Management sends and receives its own data via the SCTP User Level interface.
-Key Management's own data are distinguished from any other data by means of a dedicated PPID using the value 4242 (see
+Key Management's own data are distinguished from any other data by means of a dedicated PPID using the value 4242 (see {{iana-payload-protection-id}}).
-{{iana-payload-protection-id}}).

-Once the Key Management has established the DTLS 1.3 connection, it can set the Protection Operator for User Data encryption/decription via the API shown in {{sctp-DTLS-chunk-layering}}.
-At this stage the Key Management functions usage of protection operation on it's DTLS plain text messages needs to be synchronized with the DTLS chunk's protection operations to avoid nonce re-usage and replay protection.
-Alternatively the key management can use the DTLS chunk's session instance to protect it's messages.
+A Key Management using DTLS when it has established a DTLS 1.3 connection, it can derive traffic and restart keys and set the Protection Operator for User Data encryption/decription via the API shown in {{sctp-DTLS-chunk-layering}} to create the necessary DTLS key contexts.
+Both a DTLS Key context for traffic and a DTLS Key contect for restart should be created.

 DTLS 1.3 handshake messages, that are transported as SCTP User Data with dedicated PPID = 4242, SHALL be sent and received as plain DATA chunks until the Association has reached the PROTECTED state ({{init-state-machine}}).
-From that time on, DTLS 1.3 handshake messages SHALL be transported as SCTP User Data with dedicated PPID = 4242 within DTLS chunks, same as ULP data traffic.
+From that time on, DTLS 1.3 handshake messages SHALL be transported as SCTP User Data with dedicated PPID = 4242 within DTLS chunks, same as any ULP data traffic.

 In this document we use the terms DTLS Key context for indicating a Key, derived from a DTLS connection, and all relevant data that